pycontribs/pyrax/docs/getting_started.md

 The difference is that using the GitHub installation method installs the current trunk version, which has the latest changes, but may also be less stable.

-To upgrade your installation in the future, re-run the same command, but this time add the `--upgrade` option to make sure that pyrax and any dependecies are updated to the newest available version.
+To upgrade your installation in the future, re-run the same command, but this time add the `--upgrade` option to make sure that pyrax and any dependencies are updated to the newest available version.

 ## Set up Authentication